(Further to The Spirits of Melbourne)

 Then, near Highton, a rainbow emerged.

-It rose from the left-hand horizon and swept upward across half the sky with such startling brilliance that we momentarily forgot whether we were photographers or spectators.
+It rose from the freeway and swept upward across half the sky with such startling brilliance that we momentarily forgot whether we were photographers or spectators.
 Cameras and phones hovered uncertainly in our hands while the rainbow burned above the landscape with impossible clarity.
 We both agreed that neither of us had ever seen one quite like it.

 As it happened, nature was merely warming up.